 For many people, aging means not only less physical and mental strength but also devastating health disorders, such as diabetes, cancer, dementia, Alzheimer’s disease, Parkinson’s disease, and heart disease.

-Currently the major focus of biomedical research is the treatment of individual chronic diseases, and scientists have made tremendous progresses.
+Currently, the major focus of biomedical research is the treatment of individual chronic diseases, and scientists have made tremendous progress.
 However, we still know little about how to postpone aging.

-Delaying aging is superior to treating individual diseases, because late ageing means a late start of each of these diseases, which will lead to a truly healthy longevity.
+Delaying aging is superior to treating individual diseases because late aging means a late start of each of these diseases, which will lead to truly healthy longevity.

 Since the last decade, a new disciplinary filed called “translational geroscience” has emerged, which tries to move aging research from the bench to the clinic.